anksu2024/CrossLanguage/README.md

 ## About
-Introduction : Maven Repository to leverage Scala and Java code together Author       : Ankit Sarraf
+Introduction : Maven Repository to leverage Scala and Java code together Description  : Template for creating a project that can work with both Scala and Java classes Author       : Ankit Sarraf
 Date         : May 09, 2017